smarabattula/auto_anki/README.md

 ## Acknowledgements
-We have built this code on top of the stack from the project [here] (https://github.com/usmanwardag/auto_anki)
+We have built this code on top of the stack from the project https://github.com/usmanwardag/auto_anki